Arthur Paget (British Army officer)

-General Sir Arthur Henry Fitzroy Paget, GCB, GCVO, PCi (1 March 1851 – 8 December 1928) was a soldier who reached the rank of General and served as Commander-in-Chief, Ireland, where he was partly responsible for the Curragh Incident.
+Sir Arthur Henry Fitzroy Paget, GCB, GCVO, PCi (1 March 1851 – 8 December 1928) was a British army general who served as Commander-in-Chief, Ireland, where he was partly responsible for the Curragh Incident.

 Early life

 Paget was the son of Lord Alfred Paget; his paternal grandfather was Henry William Paget, 1st Marquess of Anglesey.
 His mother Cecilia (d.
 1914) was the second daughter and co-heiress of George Thomas Wyndham of Cromer Hall in Norfolk.

 Paget was born in Berkeley Square, London, on 1 March 1851, the eldest son of six sons and six daughters.
 Among his siblings were Gerald Cecil Stewart Paget (grandfather of Percy Bernard, 5th Earl of Bandon), Sydney Augustus Paget, Almeric Hugh Paget, 1st Baron Queenborough, and Alexandra Harriet Paget (wife of Edward Colebrooke, 1st Baron Colebrooke).

 Paget was educated at Wellington College, and was a page of honour to Queen Victoria, entitling him to a free Guards commission (purchase of commissions being still in force until 1871).